 Materials

-- Light worsted yarn calling for a 5.5 mm hook in: Orange, White, Black
+- Light worsted yarn in: Orange, White, Black

 - 2 black safety eyes (6 mm)